 February

-The park hours return to normal, mostly, but watch out for some early closures in the first half of the month for Sweethearts' Nite.
-And be aware of race weekend the first few days of the month.
-Races affect hotel and park reservation availability.
+February is a great time to visit, but watch out for some early closures in the first half of the month for Sweethearts' Nite.
 You still mostly have fireworks and Fantasmic! running Friday through Sunday.
-The most crowded days tend to be the Super Bowl and Presidents Day weekend.
-On select Saturdays in February, enjoy Gospel music in the Fantasyland Theatre.
+The most crowded days tend to be the Super Bowl and Presidents' Day weekend.
+On select Saturdays in February, enjoy Gospel music for Black History Month.

 March

-Watch out for a couple of early closures for Disneyland After Dark Nites about the first week of March and for spring break crowds toward the end of the month.
-Two exciting things begin at the beginning of March.
+Watch out for a couple of early closures for Disneyland After Dark Nites about the first week of March (although the first week of March has low crowds) and for spring break crowds toward the second half of the month.
+An exciting thing begins at the beginning of March.

 You have spring break crowds along with a continuing flow of Food and Wine lovers.
-You'll want about three to four days.
+You'll want about three to four days in early April.
 All that fun in March is continuing into April.
 Star Wars Month/Season of the Force may kick off this month, along with Star Wars Nite After Dark parties.

 May

-Some days in May are more crowded than others due to Grad Nite crowds and May the Fourth.
+Some days in May are more crowded than others due to Grad Nite crowds, school visits and May the Fourth.
 (Keep an eye out for Star Wars Nite party nights, which bring early closures.)
-Also, all the people who bought SoCal Promo tickets need to use up their days by May 15.
+Also, all the people who bought SoCal Promo tickets need to use up their days by the expiration date in mid to late May.
 Plus, the Magic Key holders want to get their last visits in before being blocked out in summer.
 With all the celebration entertainment continuing, May may be more crowded than you’d think, especially towards the end of the month.
 Add an extra day to get it all in — three to four days.

 June